rust-lang/book/nostarch/chapter20.md

 When writing unsafe code, you might want to check that what you have written actually is safe and correct.
 One of the best ways to do that is to use Miri, an official Rust tool for detecting undefined behavior.
-Whereas the borrow checker is a *static* tool which works at compile time, Miri is a *dynamic* tool which works at runtime.
+Whereas the borrow checker is a *static* tool that works at compile time, Miri is a *dynamic* tool that works at runtime.
 It checks your code by running your program, or its test suite, and detecting when you violate the rules it understands about how Rust should work.